HDFGroup/hdf5/README.txt

     hdf-forum   - For general discussion of the HDF5 library with other users.

-    hdf5dev     - For discussion of the HDF5 library development
-                  with developers and other interested parties.

-To subscribe to a list, send mail to "<list>-subscribe@hdfgroup.org". where <list> is the name of the list.
+To subscribe to a list, send mail to "<list>-subscribe@lists.hdfgroup.org". where <list> is the name of the list.
 For example, send a request to subscribe to the 'news' mail list to the following address:
-    news-subscribe@hdfgroup.org
+    news-subscribe@lists.hdfgroup.org

-Messages to be sent to the list should be sent to "<list>@hdfgroup.org".
+Messages sent to the list should be addressed to "<list>@lists.hdfgroup.org".

 Periodic code snapshots are provided at the following URL:
     ftp://ftp.hdfgroup.uiuc.edu/pub/outgoing/hdf5/snapshots
 Please read the README.txt file in that directory before working with a library snapshot.

 The HDF5 website is located at http://hdfgroup.org/HDF5/